Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 Alternatively, you can use `git merge master` instead of `git rebase master`, but your topic branches history may not be as clean.

-Update your branch with the last commits of *gravitystorm:master*, also combining multiple commits (squashing them into one):
+Update your branch with the last commits of *upstream:master*, also combining multiple commits (squashing them into one):

 ```shell
 git rebase -i origin/master